realnews-gateway/emergency-publishing-system/emergency-channel/publisher/formatting.md

 - **Validation**
   Ensuring the output conforms to channel specifications.

-Formatting is deterministic and reproducible, ensuring consistent output across deployments.
+Formatting is transport‑agnostic:
+it prepares artifacts without knowing which adapter will deliver them.

 ---